Climate change involves natural and man-made changes to weather patterns that occur over millions of years or over multiple decades.

 In 2006, then California Gov. Arnold Schwarzenegger signed into law Assembly Bill 32, making the state the first in the nation to impose a cap on all greenhouse gas emissions.
 The law aims to reduce the state’s emissions of carbon dioxide and other greenhouse gases by an estimated 25 percent by 2020.

-In 2016, Gov. Jerry Brown signed legislation that requires California’s emissions fall to 40 percent below 1990 levels by 2030.
+In 2016, then-Gov. Jerry Brown signed legislation that requires California’s emissions to fall to 40 percent below 1990 levels by 2030.
 Brown followed that up in 2017 by signing legislation to extend AB 32, which requires oil refineries, power plants, food processors and other facilities to purchase permits to release carbon dioxide into the atmosphere.

 Still, some are skeptical of proposals to limit emissions of greenhouse gases and the potential economic impacts of such actions.
 Political debate has centered on the merits of the science used to justify various claims.
 Meanwhile, some in the business community say efforts to enact greenhouse gas emission reductions in California through arbitrary means are counterproductive, given the scale of global emissions and the fact that companies could move their operations to places without emissions caps.